aham-oudeis/Training/launch_school/RB120-OOP/study_guide.md

 It's only by calling the `initialize` method that we initialize all the instance variables for that object (if the instance variables are intialized that way; one may simply avoid the `initialize` method and just work with `setter` methods).
 That's why it makes sense to not talk about the instance variables at the class level.
 Even Matt Johnson's talk about 'attribute signiifier' is rather misleading.
 Since all the instance variables are located inside the instance methods and these instance methods do not come into play in the absence of objects, it is misleading to talk about instance variables as if they are part of the class.

 In this sense, the instance variables come into play only when objects are created.
 What we see in the class defitions are simply an outline  of the behaviors available to the objects.
-Once initialized, these instance variables tied to the object.
+Once initialized, these instance variables are tied to the object.
 In other words, objects encapsulate the state in the form of instance variables and their values.
 That is, an object carries its state with it.
-When we invoke any method on the object ( a method that needs access to the information stored in the instance variable) the state of the object is available to the method.
+When we invoke any method on the object the state of the object is available to the method and thus any method call can work with the object's state.
 In this sense, instance variables are scoped at the object level.

 > Instance variables are variables that exist only within an object  instance.
 They are available to reference only once the object has been  initialized.
 They're differentiated by the `@` symbol prepended to their name, like this: `@name`.
-In this exercise, we use an instance variable to assign a unique name to the `kitty` object.

 Now Pete's and Karl's response should be a bit easier to understand.